 She shared: “Don’t be defined by what you lose in this crisis but by how you respond to it…You have gained your education, now it’s time that you go out and use it for the betterment of the world.
 Congratulations to the class of 2020.”

 Born in Swat, Pakistan, Malala was fond of going to school while her father ran a girls’ school in their village.
-In October 2012, Malala was shot in the head in her school-bus by Taliban- a conservative extremist group that condemns the education of girls and are violent in their activities.
+In her community, she was a vocal proponent of girls being allowed to attend school.
+In October 2012, Malala, at the age of 15, was shot in the head on her school bus by the Taliban- a conservative extremist group that condemns the education of girls and are violent in their activities.

-She was taken to a hospital in Birmingham where she received proper care and medication, and in 2018, she pursued a degree in Philosophy, Politics and Economics from the Oxford University.
+She was taken to a hospital in Birmingham where she received proper care and medication and was later joined by her family who permanently shifted to Birmingham.
+In 2018, she pursued a degree in Philosophy, Politics and Economics from Oxford University.

 Malala Transformed a Misfortune into a Movement